Brief Bio & Contact

 MArchEng Department of Architecture Aristotle University of Thessaloniki

-Founder and Principal of Think Through Design Architectural Design Studio
+Founder and CEO of Think Through Design Architectural Design Studio

 119 Artemidos Paleo Faliro 175 62 Athens Greece